ablaom/TumorGrowth/docs/src/installation.md

 Pkg.add("Plots")
 ```

-You should now be able to run the code in the [Quick start](@ref) or Extended
+You should now be able to run the code in the [Quick start](@ref) or Extended examples
-examples sections.
+sections.
+Note that the very first time you run `using TumorGrowth` can take a few
+minutes.

 In a new julia session you can re-activate the environment created above with: